packit/packit.dev/content/docs/faq.md

 ## How do I install dependencies for my commands in packit-service?

-We are running all commands, defined by you, in a sandbox which is locked-down.
+For installations made before September 6, 20222, Packit runs all the commands, defined by you, in a sandbox which is locked-down.
-At the moment we don't have any mechanism for you to define the dependencies you need and us making them available for you.

-In the meantime we are solving these requests one by one, so [please reach out to us](#how-can-i-contact-you).

 As for the actions needed during SRPM builds, we are transitioning into a solution where SRPMs are built directly in Copr and  therefore for these actions, you can define your dependencies via [`srpm_build_deps`